openstack/openstack-manuals/doc/contributor-guide/source/docs-builds.rst

 https://git.openstack.org/cgit/openstack-infra/project-config
 repository.
 The :file:`zuul/layout.yaml` file and the ``jenkins/jobs/manual-jobs.yaml`` or ``jenkins/jobs/api-jobs.yaml``
-file contain the Jenkins build jobs that build to the docs.openstack.org and developer.openstack.org sites, copying built files via FTP.
+file contain the build jobs that build to the docs.openstack.org and developer.openstack.org sites, copying built files via FTP.

 The release specific books are built for the currently supported branches